StackVista/stackstate-docs/k8s-quick-start-guide.md

 Before you begin, check the [prerequisites for Kubernetes](#prerequisites-for-kubernetes).
 {% endhint %}

-To get data from a Kubernetes cluster into StackState, follow the steps described below:
+To get data from a Kubernetes cluster into Rancher Observability, follow the steps described below:

-1. Add the StackState helm repository to the local helm client:
+1. Add the Rancher Observability helm repository to the local helm client:
     ```buildoutcfg
     helm repo add stackstate https://helm.stackstate.io
     helm repo update
     ```

-2. In the StackState UI, open the main menu by clicking in the top left of the screen and go to `StackPacks` > `Integrations` > `Kubernetes`.
+2. In the Rancher Observability UI, open the main menu by clicking in the top left of the screen and go to `StackPacks` > `Integrations` > `Kubernetes`.
 3. Install a new instance of the Kubernetes StackPack:
    * Specify a **Kubernetes Cluster Name**
-     * This name will be used to identify the cluster in StackState
+     * This name will be used to identify the cluster in Rancher Observability
    * Click **install**.
-4. Deploy the StackState Agent, Cluster Agent, Checks Agent and kube-state-metrics on your Cluster using the helm command provided in the StackState UI after you have installed the StackPack.
+4. Deploy the Rancher Observability Agent, Cluster Agent, Checks Agent and kube-state-metrics on your Cluster using the helm command provided in the Rancher Observability UI after you have installed the StackPack.
-   * Once the Agents have been deployed, they will begin collecting data and push this to StackState
+   * Once the Agents have been deployed, they will begin collecting data and push this to Rancher Observability

 {% hint style="warning" %}
 When running on a self-hosted air-gapped environment prepare the agent installation first with the [air-gapped instructions](setup/install-stackstate/kubernetes_openshift/no_internet/agent_install.md).